giantswarm/gitops-template/docs/add_wc.md

     sops --encrypt --in-place management-clusters/${MC_NAME}/secrets/${WC_NAME}.gpgkey.enc.yaml
     ```

+1. As a backup, save the private key to an external encrypted storage.
+As an example, you can add the private key
-1. Add the private key to LastPass as a secure note:
+   to LastPass as a secure note:

     ```sh
     gpg --export-secret-keys --armor "${KEY_FP}" |